DanteHealy/Thinking_Hats/README.md

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

+======= TO DELETE
 As a user type, I want to perform an action, so that I can achieve a goal.
 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ### The Home page

 ### The "Guided Session" page
 Ppens with another video about defining the specific problem with a text box to enter your problem.